fredricrylander/angular-webstorage/README.md

 * v0.11.0
     - Added the `has` method in order to check if a given key exists in local storage or not, as suggested by (gorjuce).

+* v0.12.0
+    - Renamed `add` to `set` in order to mirror the underlying web storage interface, as suggested by Sam Blowes (blowsie) and Timothee Moulin (timotheemoulin). `add` has been deprecated in version 0.12.0 and will be deleted in version 1.0.

 ## License
     The MIT License